The Lazarus Key (sneak peek)

 He looked downward, slumped shoulders.

-I nudged Hardy toward Laurel.
-“Sit.”
+“Not in this case.”
 Then I turned toward Rob.
 “Took you long enough.
-I’d found them even before I got your text that you were here.
 I was beginning to think you’d rather stay home and watch TikTok or whatever you do in your free time.”

 “I told you my daughter put that on my phone, not me.”
 Rob chortled.
 “I had to drive here all the way from Cody where I was wrapping up another poaching call.”